olinley/oliarchibald/src/pages/my-work.md

 ![](/images/cj-ga-1.png)

-Much our focus has been around optimising existing articles rich snippet results to bolster CTR, such as answer boxes, star ratings and AMP carousel.
+Much our focus has been around optimising existing articles to generate relevant rich snippet results and drive CTR, such as answer boxes, star ratings and AMP carousel.

 ![](/images/cj-star-ratings.PNG)